wangke0809/jinhui-learn-web/nodejs/README.md

 The script clones the nvm repository to `~/.nvm` and adds the source line to your profile (`~/.bash_profile`, `~/.zshrc`, `~/.profile`, or` ~/.bashrc`).

-**Note: **On Linux, after running the install script, if you get nvm: command not found or see no feedback from your terminal after you type:
+**Note**: On Linux, after running the install script, if you get nvm: command not found or see no feedback from your terminal after you type:

 ```bash
 command -v nvm